National Candy Day

 Candy was originally a treat for the very rich, but as it reached American shores in the 18th century, it soon became a childhood staple worth saving pocket money for.
 Our favourite fact is that in the 1800s, chocolate was actually prescribed by physicians to patients with broken hearts.
 So there really is a candy for every ailment.

 Whether you peg your candy to the rim of the glass, skewer it, or slice it so it can nestle on the rim, candy is a brilliant garnish.
 The flavours found in many of these sweets have inspired cocktails recipes, such as our own Parma Violet Spritz, just one of our 20 best Candy Cocktails.

 This day in 1922, the Egyptologist Howard Carter was about to give up hope on ever finding the tomb of Tutankhamun, which he was convinced lay somewhere within the Valley of the Kings, a forbidding canyon near the town of Luxor.

 Or, to be more precise, Carter's backer, Lord Carnarvon, was about to give up hope and pull all funds.
 Then one of his labourers stumbled upon a set of stairs leading down into the sand, revealing the tomb of this obscure king, complete with beaded sandals, gold and lapis death mask, and some very bling gold beds.

 Tutankhamun was only 19 when he died, but he had reigned for a full decade, and conceived two children with his sister-wife - he was buried with the foetuses she miscarried.
-But by pharaoh standards he was small fry.
-We are celebrating King Tut Day with a King Cole Cocktail, a valuable find unearthed in Harry Craddock's excellent book.
+But by pharaoh's standards, he was small fry.
+We are celebrating King Tut Day with a King Cole Cocktail, a valuable find unearthed in Harry Craddock's excellent 1930 The Savoy Cocktail Book.